forthy42/net2o/wiki/nsa-backdoor.md

 lawful interception
 interface.](https://www.reuters.com/article/us-facebook-cyber-whatsapp-nsogroup/exclusive-whatsapp-hacked-to-spy-on-top-government-officials-at-u-s-allies-sources-idUSKBN1XA27H)

+Furthermore, to detect evildoers, they asked me to add “client–side scanning”:
+Whatever content is delivered, is scanned after decryption, and blocked+reported if detected as evil.
+[EFF on client–side scanning](https://www.eff.org/deeplinks/2019/11/why-adding-client-side-scanning-breaks-end-end-encryption)

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish fnords about having official back/front/side doors, leaky roofs and tunnels regularly, but